Fixed router vs plunge router

 - Plunge routers are ideal for professional users since they have to move the router whenever there is a cut.
-As long as you have the money to pay for the router, you might go for it regardless of the labor involved.
+You might go for it regardless of the labor involved if you have the money to pay for the router.

 - Plunge routers are not ideal for beginners since they require experience and skill for operation.
 The knowledge evolves around cutting and depth.

-- The material you are cutting remains stationary whilst the router moves.
+- The material you are cutting remains stationary while the router moves.
 Move the router to the position you are cutting.
-You cannot use the base on them, and that is not easy.
+You cannot use the base on them, which is not easy.

 Fixed Base Router

-- The Fixed Base router could have been better on versatility, just like the plunge router.
+- The Fixed Base router could have been better in versatility, just like the plunge router.
 It might not be the best tool to use when working on intricate and delicate materials.
 There are tiny spaces your cutting tool has to reach.
-If it is not possible then the project is not going to be smooth.
+If it is not possible, then the project will not be smooth.